github/docs/contributing/development.md

 The tooling for this site has changed over the years, but many of the tried-and-true authoring conventions of the original Jekyll site have been preserved:

-- Content is written in Markdown files, which live in the `content` directory.
+- Content is written in Markdown files, which are live in the `content` directory.
 - Content can use the [Liquid templating language](liquid-helpers.md).
 - Files in the `data` directory are available to templates via the `{% data %}` tag.
 - Markdown files can contain [frontmatter](https://jekyllrb.com/docs/front-matter).